16 Clear Signs You’re About to Be Hacked

 You Engage with Suspicious Emails

 “If you receive a suspicious email from a friend’s email address, don’t reply, ‘Is it really you?’ because the fraudster will answer ‘Yes.’
 If a suspicious email from your bank contains a phone number, don’t call it.
 Instead, look up the bank’s phone number in the Yellow Pages or Google it.” —Mark Gazit, CEO of ThetaRay, a provider of big data analytics solutions.
-Be wary of these 10 online scams you need to be aware of, too.

 You Have a Weak Password